Argonne-National-Laboratory/ISOmodel/README.md

 | 11    | 0.257822              | 0.258416             | -0.000594061  |

 ### ElecFans ###

+**Inconsistent** - Issue #44.
+Fan results are not consistent.
+Both fan values and pump values differ the most in the winter.

 | Month | Monthly ElecFans      | Hourly ElecFans      | Difference    |
 |-------|-----------------------|----------------------|---------------|